 - Each manuscript will be reviewed by at least two different peer-reviewers in addition to an editorial review.

 - Most manuscripts require revision.
 Authors will receive feedback from the reviewers in the form of anonymous comments and given an editorial decision.
 Authors are responsible for completing revisions in a timely manner, of which the deadline is determined by the editor.
+If the author has not returned the revision 7 days after the initial revision due date, then the manuscript will be rejected.

 - Content: an article which presents original findings that help advance the medical field and implications on patient care.